fabianmue/EventMeUp/README.md

 > As a user, I want to be able to create an account and login / logout using that account.

 > As a user, I want to be able to access events created by myself / others using an url without login.
 I want to be able to sign up, decline or set myself to tentative to the event with a name I choose.
 I also want to be able to add a personal comment regarding my sign up status.
+Once I set my status or commented, I can edit my actions using a link that is displayed.
+If I lose the link, I lose the ability to edit my status or comments.

 > As a logged in user, I want to be able to see all events I created in the future and the recent past.